Skip to main content

 }

 Step 5.
-Handle Translated Audio Track
+Handle the Translated Audio Track

 import { RoomEvent } from "livekit-client";